-Costs for the Load Reduction Program purchases are treated as emergency purchases and are apportioned among PJM members according to their net purchases from the PJM energy market during the hour.
+Load Reduction Program costs are apportioned among PJM members according to their net purchases from the PJM energy market during the hour (similar to emergency purchases).
 Load Reduction participants range in size between 200 kw and 15 MW.
 The goal of the program is to better manage existing on-site generation or load management programs at large users like hospitals, hotels, factories, and retail stores.
 Load reductions may be accomplished by disconnecting load from the system and either reducing load or provide load from back-up generators, or synchronizing back-up generators and self-supplying load requirements.

 THE COST OF UNRELIABILITY

 Some electric customers want nothing to do with curtailment.
 These customers do not look to reduce their energy demand because electricity supply is a cornerstone of their production process and the value of that production is high.
-For example, the high technology sector requires highly reliable electric service 24 hours a day, 7 days a week.
+For example, the high-technology sector requires highly reliable electric service 24 hours a day, seven days a week.
 In response to a generally stressed electricity system and demonstrated examples of voltage instability and brownouts, many high technology companies have installed cogeneration plants, on-site generators, proprietary substation and distribution systems, and battery systems.
 The millions of dollars invested in electricity projects are justified by the huge cost of unreliability to this industry.

 Experience in northern California earlier this summer provided a snapshot of the cost of unreliable electric service to high-technology industries.
 On June 14, 2000, rolling blackouts affected more than 100,000 customers in the PG&E service area.
 Apple Computer, Advanced Micro Devices, and Solectron were among the high-tech companies that had to stop operations due to the electricity cuts.
-Accurate estimates of the cost of blackouts and voltage instability are hard to find, but during the June 2000 power outage, the Silicon Valley Manufacturer’s Group said that one company lost $3 million over 3 hours due to the power outage.
+Accurate estimates of the cost of blackouts and voltage instability are hard to find, but during the June 2000 power outage, the Silicon Valley Manufacturer’s Group said that one company lost $3 million over three hours due to the power outage.
 And Hewlett Packard alone has estimated potential losses due to a rolling blackout could total at least $75 million per hour.
 Former PG&E Economist Tappan Monroe estimates that the potential cost to Silicon Valley of voltage instability ranges from $75 to $100 million per day.
-Jeffrey D. Byron, Energy Director at Oracle Corporation, estimates that a single instance of voltage sag costs Oracle Corporation millions of dollars.
+Jeffrey D. Byron, Energy Director at Oracle Corp., estimates that a single instance of voltage sag costs Oracle millions of dollars.

 It is important to see that the price of electricity as a cost to do business does not begin to encompass the importance of electricity in these businesses.
 Electricity costs may be very small in proportion to other operating costs, but it is the life-blood of the digital operation.
 The loss of electricity or voltage has implications in lost services to customers, foregone sales, and lost programming code; customer loyalty and company credibility suffer as well.

-High technology enterprises that have been burned once by the inadequacies of the electricity system will not sit idle and wait for the FERC or the CA ISO to solve the problem.
+High-technology enterprises that have been burned once by the inadequacies of the electricity system will not sit idle and wait for the FERC or the California ISO to solve the problem.
 Oracle reports that it has invested $6.5 million in its own substation and distribution system and spends thousands annually in maintenance on these systems.
 The investment and maintenance costs for this electricity are the price that Oracle is willing to pay for reliability in their electricity supply, demonstrating how key electricity is to this industry.